What is ‘Floral Notes’ about?

 Who read’s Floral Notes?

 Those that are wanting to be deeply connected to their space, that want to work with their soil and gardens.
-That want long term deeply satisfying results.
-These are home gardeners, allotmenteers, church flower arrangers, florists, professionals that want to know more about flowers doing good for the soil and biodiversity and other small creative businesses.
+That want long term satisfying results.
+These are home gardeners of both small and multi acre gardens, allotmenteers, church flower arrangers, florists, professionals that want to know more about flowers doing good for the soil and biodiversity and other small creative businesses.

 I love the individual voice, offer and systems that a small business needs to help it thrive.
 I write about what I have learnt and through conversation and collaborations with other institutions and partnerships I have made.
 Spoiler.
 There is a lot about passion, self worth, confidence and simply turning up.
 It’s about a community.
 Your own supportive net and being interested.
 Day in and day out.
 I love it.

 And in 8 years, I have pretty much done it all, expanded, contracted, pivoted and fallen over.
 Now I have a business that is sustaining and I want to help you cut at least a few years off that journey.
 Mostly for all the brilliant (mostly women!) small business owners, creatives and artists that want to do good work.
-Because we don’t have time to waste, there will always be demand.
+Because we don’t have time to waste.
 There is business and good to be done.

 Come for the growing tips, stay to grow with me.